 Hawaii

-3 of the Best Luaus in the Big Island
+A Comparison of Luaus on the Big Island

-One of the most popular ways to spend an evening on Hawaii’s Big Island is by attending a traditional Polynesian luaua, featuring live music, dancing and lashings of food.
+One of the most popular ways to spend an evening on Hawaii’s Big Island is attending a traditional Polynesian luau, featuring live music, dancing and lashings of food and drink.

 (Photo: GetYourGuide.com)

-Given its name due to its imposing size, Big Island is a magnet for visitors thanks to its white sandy beaches, pristine waters, swaying coconut palm trees, and warm nights lit by tiki torches.
-What’s more, the island is also home to some of the best luau performances you’ll find anywhere in the Pacific State.
-Here are our top 3.
+Lent its commonly-used nickname owing to its status as the largest island in the Hawaiian archipelago, Big Island is a magnet for visitors thanks to its white sandy beaches, pristine waters, swaying coconut palm trees, and warm nights lit by tiki torches.
+What’s more, the island is also home to some of the best luaus you’ll find anywhere in the Pacific State.
+We’ve compared them below.

 Voyagers of the Pacific Luau with Buffet

 Transport yourself to ancient Polynesia and experience Hawaiian culture in an enchanting oceanfront setting on the glimmering shores of Kailua Bay.
 Indulge in an island-inspired, all-you-can-eat buffet complete with a captivating luau show and thrilling Samoan fire-knife dancing.
-The evening kicks off with an aloha shell lei greeting and craft demonstrations, and, soon after, feast on a delicious buffet with traditional Hawaiian dishes made with local ingredients.
-Then, as drumbeats build, the sensational show unfolds on stage, inspired by Polynesian stories told through live music, song, and dance, culminating in the exciting fire knife dance finale.
-From $131 per person.
+The evening kicks off with an aloha shell lei greeting and craft demonstrations, and, soon after, the chance to feast on a buffet with traditional Hawaiian dishes made with local ingredients.
+Then, as drumbeats build, the show unfolds on stage, inspired by Polynesian stories told through live music, song, and dance, culminating in a fire knife dance finale.
+From $177 per person.

 Book at GetYourGuide